alexandreroman/cloudnativeworkshop/README.md

 using Docker, run the image using docker-compose and deploy the app to Kubernetes or Cloud Foundry.

+[Stateless apps](02-stateless): see the benefits of making your app stateless, and solutions to help you achieving that goal.

 ## Contribute

 Contributions are always welcome!